joemoose/psiops/docs/playing.md

 ## Actions

 An ***action*** is anything you try to do in the game, like crossing open ground under fire, cracking a Soviet cipher lock, or bluffing your way through a checkpoint.
-Most actions simply happen as you narrate what your character is doing.
-However, some actions can be dangerous or have uncertain outcomes.
+Most actions simply happen as you describe.
+However, some actions can be inherently risky or have uncertain outcomes.

 !!! note